What’s In It For Me?

 Oh dear, I’m getting off-topic.
 I’m pretty passionate about the thank-you stuff.

-Balance is the key.
-Know the limits if you want to lead a happy life.
-Don’t be selfish, but don’t be a pushover.
-It’s simple.
+Balance is the key to a happy life.
+Know your limits, and ben’t selfish, but also don’t be a pushover.

 Thank you for reading this, and I hope I offered another nugget to think about.
 I’d love to know if you liked this post and if it meant something to you.